aleshaleksey/fansys23/08-spell-list.md

 |Conditions|lightly obscured|
 |Save|-|

 **Description**: Calls forth a thick, cold mist.
-Any entity of size "huge" or smaller that is separated from observes by at least 5ft of the mist is lightly obscured.
+Any entity of size "huge" or smaller that is separated from an observer by at least 5ft mist has light concealment.
+One that is separated by 15ft of the mist has heavy concealment.

 ___
 ### Silent